EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

  #.
 In the *"internal"* mode of operations, compare will again perform a self-comparison, focussed on multi-isoform genes.
 For those, compare will perform and report all possible comparisons.
 It is useful to understand the relationships between the transcripts in a single locus.

-Mikado stores the information of the reference in a specialised index, with a ".midx" suffix, which will be created by the program upon its first execution with a new reference.
+Mikado stores the information of the reference in a specialised SQLite index, with a ".midx" suffix, which will be created by the program upon its first execution with a new reference.
 If the index file is already present, Mikado will try to use it rather than read again the annotation.

+.. note: Starting from version 1.5, Mikado compare supports multiprocessing.
+Please note that memory usage scales approximately **linearly** with the amount of processes requested.

 Command line
 ------------

 .. code-block:: bash

-    $ mikado compare --help
         usage: Mikado compare [-h] -r REFERENCE
                           (-p PREDICTION | --self | --internal | --index)
-                          [--distance DISTANCE] [-pc] [-o OUT] [--lenient] [-eu] [-n] [-l LOG] [-v]
+                          [--distance DISTANCE] [-pc] [-o OUT] [--lenient] [-eu] [-n] [-erm] [-upa] [-l LOG] [-v] [-z] [--processes PROCESSES]

     optional arguments:
       -h, --help            show this help message and exit